Solving Conformal Field Theories with the Functional Bootstrap

 Unfortunately, most interesting CFTs are strongly interacting and difficult to analyze.

-On one hand, perturbative and renormalization group methods usually involve approximations that are hard to control and require difficult resummations.
+On the one hand, perturbative and renormalization group methods usually involve approximations that are hard to control and require difficult resummations.

 On the other hand, numerical simulations of the underlying systems are challenging near the critical point and can access only a limited set of observables.